nps5696/computer-vision-cognition/weekly_reports/Status_Report_10_09_23.md

  - **Martins Fernanda Gregorini**

    - Progress and Issues
-     - Got the professor to tell me the website he used to start learning how to use react
-     - Learnt how to use react and the basics and started messing around and getting used to it
+     - Basics functionality developent for the front end portion of the project
    - Plans and Goals
-     - Start getting the basics down for the front end portion of the project and have something to show
+     - Build frontend prototype

  - **Nicanor Sanderson**